jboss-developer/jboss-eap-quickstarts/kitchensink-angularjs/README.md

 What is it?
 -----------

-This is your project!
-It is a sample, deployable Maven 3 project to help you get your foot in the door developing with AngularJS on Java EE 6 with Red Hat JBoss Enterprise Application Platform 6.1 or later.
+The `kitchensink-angularjs` quickstart is a deployable Maven 3 project to help you get your foot in the door developing with AngularJS on Java EE 7 with Red Hat JBoss Enterprise Application Platform.

 This project is setup to allow you to create a compliant Java EE 7 application using CDI 1.2, EJB 3.2, JPA 2.1 and Bean Validation 1.1.
 It includes a persistence unit and some sample persistence and transaction code to introduce you to database access in enterprise Java.